-While the fear of overspending during the holidays can be scarier than Krampus, money doesn’t have to turn you into a scrooge.
-Here are some of the best ways to combat (and recover from) financial overindulgence during the holidays.
+Here are some of the best ways to combat (and recover from) financial overindulgence during the holiday season.

 Set a clear budget